 What is indoor cycling?

-Indoor cycling is a group-fitness class where students cycle in unison on stationary bikes.
+Indoor cycling is a group-fitness class where students cycle in unison on stationary bikes wearing cycling shoes.
 By varying the speed, intensity and resistance, the class focuses on endurance, strength, interval and high-intensity training.
 Through these variations, the class structure mirrors the experience of riding a road bike over natural terrain.

 Instructors will typically lead the class through a series of different types of biking—from uphill climbing to bursts of sprints and easy paddling that serves as a brief recovery period.
 There are three main positions used in basic indoor cycling: first position, which involves you seated flat and simulates driving on a flat terrain; second position, where you stand up on the bike and simulate a standing run on an incline; and third position, where you push your buttocks back in the saddle as you increase your resistance and the theoretical hill is steepened.